radiantspace/test-automation-talk/README.md

 Cucumber example
 ----------------
+Look at the project structure.
+I already created the `Order` class, so we'll be focusing entirely on the Cucumber part of it.

-First run the tests, watch the really nice and helpful error message appear.
+Run the tests (`bundle exec cucumber`), watch the really nice and helpful error message appear.

 Potential steps: